NOW FULLY OPEN!

 • provides an authentic introduction to the practical skills of island life for young and old, Uistich and visitor alike.

-The Grimsay Boat Haven is linked to the rest of the centre at Ceann na h-Àirigh, creating an all-weather, year-round attraction including:
+The Grimsay Boat Museum is linked to the rest of the centre at Ceann na h-Àirigh, creating an all-weather, year-round attraction including:

 • the cafe CIDSIN the grimsay kitchen